Generalization and Robustness of the Tilted Empirical Risk: Acknowledgment

 Gholamali Aminian, Gesine Reinert and Samuel N. Cohen acknowledge the support of the UKRI Prosperity Partnership Scheme (FAIR) under EPSRC Grant EP/V056883/1 and the Alan Turing Institute.
 Gesine Reinert is also supported in part by EPSRC grants EP/W037211/1 and EP/R018472/1.
-Samuel N. Cohen also acknowledges the support of the Oxford--Man Institute for Quantitative Finance.
 Amir R. Asadi is supported by Leverhulme Trust grant ECF-2023-189 and Isaac Newton Trust grant 23.08(b).
+The authors thank the anonymous referees and the area chair for their insightful and constructive comments, which have led to an improved version of the paper.
+For the purpose of Open Access, the authors note that a CC BY public copyright license applies to any Author Accepted Manuscript version arising from this submission.